maxisacson/fractal-step/README.md

 - Add option to set time between iterations
 - Add option to set time before starting over with the first iteration
 - More stuff probably
+- Fix bug where if the fractal is done with its last iteration, you can't close the drawing window, forcing you to quit the application

 Fractals to add
 ---------------